eshaben/xcm-sdk-mkdocs/docs/contribute.md

     100000000000
     ```

-Most cases are considered already but for the chains being integrated, this data might be queried by a different pallet or function.
+Most cases are considered already, but for newly integrated chains, this data might be queried by a different pallet or function.
 You can check if the pallet is supported in the [Polkadot Service file](https://github.com/moonbeam-foundation/xcm-sdk/blob/main/packages/sdk/src/polkadot/PolkadotService.ts).